-Figure 1 Design of the present study.
-Blocks of municipalities represent group of intervention areas.
-Each time period (T0, T1, T2, T3, or T4) represents a data collection point.
-Each unit (control or intervention) represents one time period of one block of municipalities.
+Figure 1 Design of present study.
+Blocks of municipalities represent groups of intervention areas.
+Each time point (T0, T1, T2, T3 or T4) represents a data collection point.
+Each unit (control or intervention) represents one time period for one block of municipalities.